toystars/elasticsearch-mapper/README.md

 ```

 That's it!
-You how have a well defined index and types.
+You now have a well defined index and types.
 This quick index and mappings creation process makes use of some default settings which works most of the time.
 To have a look of what was created in the index and mappings, you can fetch the index like below:

 ```javascript
 var index = mapper.getIndex('Needs');